liip/blog_liip_ch_posts/2014/collecting-performance-data-with-varnish-and-statsd.md

 statsd.incr(   req.http.X-Stats-Key + ".count");
 statsd.timing( req.http.X-Stats-Key + ".time", timers.req_response_time() );
 ````

-(we basically added the .count and .time to the .key, librato got confuesd if you use the same key for counters and timers)
+We basically added `.count` and `.time` to the key as librato gets confuesd if you use the same key for counters and timers.

 With this data we can now plot graphs for each backend and each request type in librato.
 We immediatly see, if there are problems (for example too many non-200 responses or if one backend is slower than expected).
 We also can compare hits vs misses and collect the load of the servers with [collectd](http://collectd.org/).

 ## Logging slow requests

-Having an overview about how fast your setup is, is one thing, but being able to know exactly which requests were slow another one.
+Having an overview about how fast your setup is, is one thing, but being able to know exactly which requests are slow is another one.
 For the PHP backend we have New Relic for that.
 It keeps track of slow requests with full call traces and eg. SQL queries and their performance.
 It's very useful, also for error reporting.
 For HHVM nothing similar exists yet (to our knowledge at least) and we didn't want to clutter the code with too many home-grown analysis calls.
 We decided that for now it's enough to just know which calls were slow, to be able to debug them, if it happens too often.
 And this is possible with varnish and the timers vmod.
 All we added for this in `vcl_deliver` was

 ````
 std.log("Backend:" + req.http.X-Stats-Backend);